profile-pic

 AI-interview Questions & Answers

 Explain the output of this code snippet and what does it signify, say, what the use of the.
 So the output of this string is equal to days of 1.
-The output of is is, uh, day name, it would be Sunday.
-So here, it is nothing, but here, uh, they name is accessing the 1st element of days.
-So unlike the arrays, here we are, Here, we are giving the is like, uh, one of the data types.
+The output of is, day name, it would be Sunday.
+So here, it is nothing, but here, they name is accessing the 1st element of days.
+So unlike the arrays, here we are, Here, we are giving the is like, one of the data types.
 So here, we are giving In TypeScript, it's one of the data types.
-So here, Sunday would be the first first element, 1st element.
+So here, Sunday would be the first element, 1st element.
 So we are trying to get the 1st element from the day's.
 So that would be Sunday.
 So it's very easily written.
-So we Can we are also giving the value of the first, uh, the Sunday as e equal to 1.
+So we Can we are also giving the value of the first, the Sunday as e equal to 1.
 So it would be 2 or 3 or 4.
 So we are starting it from 1.
 So the output of it would be Sunday.
 That's all.